timb-machine-mirrors/guballa-tlsmate/docs/index.rst

 Welcome to tlsmate's documentation!
 ===================================

-This project provides a Python implementation for creating arbitrary TLS scenarios.
+This project provides a TLS server scanner written in Python.
+It supports creating arbitrary TLS scenarios in a comfortable way as well.

 The project is hosted on `GitLab <https://gitlab.com/guballa/tlsmate>`_.

 .. toctree::
    :caption: General